Cornutum/crescent/README.md

 handle this part of your test setup.

 * **When a page is (re)visited, create a new `Page`**.
-Because this is a good practice for any `WebDriver` program, the `Page` class assumes that you will create a new `Page` instance when the corresponding page is available for interaction in the UI.
+Because this is a good practice for any `WebDriver` program, the `Page` class assumes that you will create a new `Page` instance when the corresponding page becomes available for interaction in the UI.
 Therefore, every page model constructor leads to the basic `Page` constructor, which calls `initPage()`.
 By default, this calls `visit()`, which performs the following steps.